 People with AFib often worry about whether they can continue:

 AFib affects millions of people, and not every rule applies to every person.
-Your doctor will help you decide what activity level you should target.
+Your care team will help you decide what activity level you should target.
 This goal will depend on factors such as:

 If you take a blood thinner, remember these can make bleeding or bruising more likely.
 You may need to avoid some activities.
 Also, you should always use protective gear such as a bike helmet, regardless of the law in your state.

-Ask your doctor what amount and types of physical activity are safe for you.
+Ask your care team what amount and types of physical activity are safe for you.
 Start by describing what your fitness level and exercise routines were before you learned you had AFib.
 Then, you may want to ask the following questions:

-If you have certain risk factors or other types of heart disease, your doctor may want you to take an exercise stress test before starting a new exercise routine.
-(Learn more about exercise electrocardiogram.)
+If you have certain risk factors or other types of heart disease, your care team may want you to take an exercise stress test before starting a new exercise routine.